-Woodwork 9 (MADW-09) 2 credits X Prerequisite(s): None
+Woodwork 9 (MADW-09)

 This course lays a solid foundation for entry into other advanced courses such as Woodwork 10 or Woodwork 11/12.
-In this course, students will develop safe and proper handling skills of various materials, equipment, stationary machineries, and hand and power tools in the shop.
+In this course, students will develop safe and proper handling skills of various materials, equipment, stationary machinery, and hand and power tools in the shop.
 Students will also develop knowledge of wood in historical and cultural contexts, locally and throughout Canada.
-Through the completion of a first assigned project, they will learn and apply sketching, scale drawing, modeling, design introduction, material lists, wood calculations and construction.
+Through the completion of the first project, students will learn and apply sketching, scale drawing, modeling, design introduction, material lists, wood calculations, and construction.
 In addition, students will be introduced to some basic principles and terminology of good design and will be assigned the task of communicating and completing a small project using a design they have created.

-NOTE: Wood Work Fee \$30 plus additional costs for projects determined by student design
+NOTE: The Woodwork Fee is \$50 plus additional costs for smaller projects if time permits.